Be Social

 • 1984-1987 US Army Ordnance Officer (1st Lieutenant(P)), depot-level maintenance, Army Commendation Medal; antiques business owner.

-• 1981-1983 Masters of Arts Degree (December) from JMU, on G.I.
+• 1981-1983 Masters of Arts Degree (December) from JMU, via the G.I.
 Bill; antiques business owner.

 • 1979-1980 General Electric exempt employee, customer service International Accounts EVC; antiques business owner.

-• 1976-1978 Bachelors of Science Degree (August) from JMU, on G.I.
+• 1976-1978 Bachelors of Science Degree (August) from JMU, via the G.I.
 Bill.

 • 1972-1976 US Air Force Sergeant, aero-medic (A90150): Dover Air Force Base & Ramstein Air Base.